Dodgers defense lets Kershaw down in 4-2 loss to Brewers

 Before the fateful sixth, the only run Kershaw permitted was the result of Braun reaching base on catcher’s interference in the second inning.
 He eventually scored on Broxton’s infield out.

 Brewers starter Chase Anderson was pulled three batters into the fifth inning, trailing 2-1.
-He allowed two runs and six hits in his four-plus innings, walking two and striking out six.
+He allowed two runs and six hits in his four innings, walking two and striking out six.

-Broxton drove in two runs, Braun scored twice and Yelich had two hits for the Brewers, whose losing streak had dropped them into second place in the National League Central.
+Broxton drove in two runs, Braun scored twice and Yelich had two hit for the Brewers, whose losing streak had dropped them into second place in the National League Central.

 Taylor had two RBIs, while Joc Pederson and Kemp collected two hits apiece for the Dodgers, who out-hit the Brewers 10-7.